-The optional <component\expression> in the from clause refers to the sender entity.
-It may be provided in form of a variable value or the return value of a function, i.e., it is assumed to be an expression.
+The optional < component_expression> in the from clause refers to the sender entity.
+It may be provided in form of a variable value or the return value of a function, i.e. it is assumed to be an expression.
 The optional <assignmentPart> denotes the assignment of received information if the received message matches to the matching specification <matchingSpec> and to the (optional) from clause.

-The flow graph segment <receive-op> in figure B.92 defines the execution of a receive operation.
+The flow graph segment <receive-op> in Figure B.92 defines the execution of a receive operation.

-Figure B.92: Flow graph segment <receive-op>
+Figure B.92/Z.140 - Flow graph segment <receive-op>

-B.3.7.37.1 Flow graph segment <receive-with-sender>
+B.3.7.37.1 Flow graph segment < receive-with-sender >

-The flow graph segment <receive-with-sender> in figure B.93 defines the execution of a receive operation where the sender is specified in form of an expression.
+The flow graph segment <receive-with-sender> in Figure B.93 defines the execution of a receive operation where the sender is specified in form of an expression.

-Figure B.93: Flow graph segment <receive-with-sender>
+Figure B.93/Z.140 - Flow graph segment < receive-with-sender >

-B.3.7.37.2 Flow graph segment <receive-without-sender>
+B.3.7.37.2 Flow graph segment < receive-without-sender >

-The flow graph segment <receive-with-sender> in figure B.94 defines the execution of a receive operation without a from clause.
+The flow graph segment <receive-without-sender> in Figure B.94 defines the execution of a receive operation without a from clause.